FS-HSBC/dsc-variable-assignment-intro/README.md

 "Send an email to Art Vandelay at 'art.vandelay@vandelay.com' to say how nice it was meeting yesterday."
 ```

-    "Send an email to Art Vandelay at 'art.vandelay@vandelay.com' to say how nice it was meeting yesterday."

 If we construct this message with variables, we can write the following:

 ```python
 "Send an email to " + full_name + " at " + email +  " to say how nice it was meeting yesterday."
 ```

-    'Send an email to Art Vandelay at art.vandelay@vandelay.com to say how nice it was meeting yesterday.'

 Now you meet someone else, "Liz Kaplan" with the email of "liz@ka-plan.com" and want to write a memo with the same instructions.
 Only two things vary in the memo: name and email.
 This should be easy enough given the way we set up our code above.
 First we need to change the variables, `full_name` and `email`, by setting them to our new data.